Skip to main content

 Transforming the Effect Type (mapK)

-You may transform the effect type (F) of a MetricsFactory with a
+You may transform the effect type (F) of a MetricFactory with a Cats natural transformation (~>).

 import cats.~>